-- The number of students attending school in every Kindergarten class will be reduced to 8-10 students per group.
+- The number of students attending school in every Kindergarten class will be in bubbles of 15 students per group.

-- The number of students attending school in Grades 1-Grade 12 will be reduced to 16- 20 per class.
+- The number of students attending school in Grades 1-Grade 12 will be seated with 1 meter distance in class.

 |Health and Safety Protocols:

-- All parents will be required to fill the Health and Travel Declaration for their wards when the school reopens on August 30th.
+- All parents will be required to fill the Health and Travel Declaration for their wards when the school reopens.

 - Students attending the school will be allotted designated furniture, which will be sanitized as per the health and safety protocols.